 Certain foods — high in dietary fiber, vitamins, minerals and phytonutrients — may help protect against some cancers.
 These foods include:

 - Cruciferous and dark, leafy green vegetables: Spinach, broccoli, cauliflower, Brussels sprouts, cabbage, collards and kale

 - Whole grains: Oats, barley, bulgur, rye and whole-grain breads and cereals

 - Legumes: Dried beans and peas, lentils and soybeans

 Alcohol intake also is linked with breast cancer risk.
-If you drink, limit your intake to no more than one alcoholic beverage per day.
+If you are a female of legal age and choose to drink, limit your intake to no more than one serving of alcohol per day.

 To learn more about eating healthier to reduce your risk of breast cancer and other diseases, consult a registered dietitian nutritionist.